AkiraHakuta/PyRInText/README.md

 ## PyRInText

-PyRInText is a tool that runs Python and R code embedded in text file,
+PyRInText is a tool that runs Python (or PyPy) and R code embedded in text file,
 and makes the new text file that is replaced with its output.

 ### Building PyRInText (Windows only)